-Prerequisite: ACC 3420, or permission of the instructor, department chair, or school dean
+Prerequisite: ACC 3420, or permission of the instructor, department chair, school head, or college dean

-ACC 4910 ADVANCED AUDITING
+ACC 4910 ADVANCED AUDITING 3 credits

 The application of the auditing process to cycles within the accounting system, including auditing within the EDP environment.
 A study of operational and compliance auditing, including their relationship to internal controls.